Scotland hope to qualify & 'inspire a generation'

 Victory may also result in an inter-continental play-off for the final available place in next year's event.

-"We are in the best place that we could be," said Martinez Losa.
+"We are in the best place that we could be," Martinez Losa said.

 "We really have a belief in what we are doing.
 It's one opportunity potentially every four years.

 "We just prepare for a final.
-We prepared for one final and how we are preparing for another final.
+We prepared for one final and now we are preparing for another final.

 "It's an incredible opportunity to be involved and play in a World Cup and inspire a generation of players and make the game better."